cb125/Scoreboards/README.md

-# Scoreboards
-Keeping track of conversations: Scoreboards, Semantics and Psychology
+# Keeping track of conversations: Scoreboards, Semantics and Psychology

 Chris Barker, Liz Camp, and Andy Egan